StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 before it even left the source machine.
-Clearly, delaying every sent byte by two seconds resulted in a very sluggishness screen sharing experience, and it did not yield any other benefit like higher throughput or lower CPU utilization.
+Clearly, delaying every sent byte by two seconds resulted in a very sluggishness screen sharing experience, and it did not yield any useful benefit like higher throughput or lower CPU utilization.

 This lead to the creation in May 2011